Lansharkza/jtech-grid-control/README.md

 Values verified against Teltonika's published key table — anything outside the accepted range comes back `Rejected`.

+I have created a "apply recommendations" button to apply all the recommended defaults

 | Key | Set to | Charger default | Accepted range |
 |---|---|---|---|